 - Broken bones, which can cause long-term damage or even permanent disability, depending on the severity

 - Lacerations, which can lead to permanent scarring

 - Burns from gasoline or hazardous cargo, which can result in permanent disfigurement

 - Internal injuries, which can permanently damage or destroy organs or result in internal bleeding

-An accident attorney can tell you more about your legal right to compensation in Florida if you’ve been injured or a loved one has been killed in a crash involving a truck.
+An Orlando truck accident lawyer can tell you more about your legal right to compensation in Orlando if you’ve been injured or a loved one has been killed in a crash involving a truck, including tractor-trailers.

 Orlando Truck Accident Lawyer Near Me 833-552-7274

 Federal and Florida Laws Regarding Commercial Motor Vehicles